chauff/cse1500-web-transcripts/Lecture-3.md

 - `document.querySelector` (returns the first element within the DOM tree that matches the selector)
 - `document.querySelectorAll` (returns all elements that match)

-The code snippet above also shows off the **callback principle**, which you come across in all of JavaScript: we define here what hapens *when* an event fires (in this case the event is the click on a button).
+The code snippet :point_up: also shows off the **callback principle**, which we come across in all of JavaScript: we define **what happens *when* an event fires**.
+In the example above, the event is the click on a button.

 The course book walks you through several examples of making a responsive UI control.
-Here is a short step-by-step guide:
+Here is a step-by-step guide:

-1. Pick a control, e.g. a `button`.
+:one: Pick a control, e.g. a `button`.

-2. Pick an event, e.g. a `click`.
+:two: Pick an event, e.g. a `click`.

-3. Write a JavaScript function: what should happen when the event occurs, e.g. an `alert` message may appear.
+:three: Write a JavaScript function: what should happen when the event occurs, e.g. an `alert` message may appear.

-4. Attach the function to the event **on** the control.
+:four: Attach the function to the event **on** the control.

 If you want to examine how existing web applications make use of events, the browser developer tools will help you once more.
 On Firefox, the HTML panel allows you to explore which events are attached to which controls and with a click on the event itself, you can dig into the callback function as seen here: